seandorsett/copilot-agent-and-mcp/demos/01-coding-agent-basic.md

 ## Environment configuration

 - Create a new repository from [ps-copilot-sandbox/copilot-agent-and-mcp](https://github.com/ps-copilot-sandbox/copilot-agent-and-mcp) which is a template repository
+- Clone the repository on your laptop
+- Use the instructions in the [`README.md` file](/README.md) to setup your development environment and to start the application
+- Quickly explain and demo the application to the audience
-- Open the repository
+- Open the repository on GitHub.com
-- All the following instructions have to be done on this new repository
+  - All the following instructions have to be done on this new repository and on GitHub.com

 ## Setup Steps